319th Transportation Brigade

-The 319th Transportation Brigade is a unit of the US Army Reserve as a part of the 364th Sustainment Command since November 2014.
+The 319th Transportation Brigade is a unit of the US Army Reserve as a part of the 364th Expeditionary Sustainment Command since November 2014.
 The unit's lineage runs back to 1944 when it was activated as HHD, 141st Quartermaster Battalion (Mobile) at Camp McCain, Miss.
 During this time the unit earned the Asiatic-Pacific Theater streamer.
 It moved to Fort Shafter, Hawaii in 1946 and was redesignated as HHD, 141st Transportation Corps Truck Battalion.

 In 1948 the unit was given to the Organized Reserves and redesignated the 319th Transportation Service Group in Los Angeles.
 It was inactive from 1950-1965 when it was redesignated HHD, 319th Transportation Service Group in San Francisco.
 In 1968 the unit moved to Oakland, Calif. and became the 319th Transportation Brigade.
 It was inactive again from 1995-2024 when it was reactivated at Camp Parks, Dublin, Calif.

 The brigade's mission is to provide Logistics Over the Shore (LOTS), terminal operations and theater level supply.

+Organization

+The brigade is a subordinate unit of the 364th Expeditionary Sustainment Command.
+As of January 2026 the brigade consists of the following units: